Discover Samphire Hoe

 Workshops are organised in the 100m2 of the education shelter and around the pond-dipping pool recreating a natural aquatic environment.

-Each year, Samphire Hoe welcomes more than 100,000 visitors who benefit from this unique setting to discover outstanding scenery.
+Each year, Samphire Hoe welcomed around 120,000 visitors who benefited from this unique setting to discover outstanding scenery in 2020.

 The White Cliffs Countryside Partnership’s rangers and volunteers work to preserve the diversity of the Hoe’s flora and fauna.